Why is my throat so sore?

 Other causes of sore throats include muscle strain (if you’ve had to talk loudly for a prolonged period of time), injuries to the area, and even HIV, though this is rare.

 Can acid reflux cause a sore throat?

 Acid reflux is also known as gastroesophageal reflux disease (GERD).
 It’s a condition where the stomach acid can come out of the stomach and start to climb up the oesophagus.
 When this happens, it can cause a burning sensation and you may experience heartburn as well as a sore throat.
-The condition tends to get worse at night when you’re lying down, and it may help to sleep with a few pillows to keep your heat slightly alleviated.
+The condition tends to get worse at night when you’re lying down, and it may help to prop the head end of your bed up in order to keep your head slightly elevated.

 Can wisdom teeth cause a sore throat?

 Wisdom teeth are something most adults get between the ages of 17 and 30.
 Some people may have all four wisdom teeth come through and others may get none.
 Usually, the teeth can grow easily so long as there’s enough space for them.
 However, wisdom teeth can cause complications if they aren’t able to grow correctly.
 The gum may be more prone to infections and abscesses and this is when your wisdom teeth can cause a sore throat.
 If the area becomes infected, it can cause inflammation of the surrounding area and your throat may become painful.
 You should see a dentist if your wisdom teeth are causing problems.

 Can anxiety or stress cause a sore throat?

 Although it’s rare, anxiety and stress can sometimes cause a sore throat.
 This is because when we’re stressed, our heart rate and blood pressure can both increase, causing you to take shallower and faster breaths.
 This can either dry your throat up or cause the muscles to tighten up in that area.
 You may find that your sore throat goes away when you’re feeling a bit calmer.
 If you feel like your anxiety is becoming too much, you should seek advice from a doctor.